 - In 2014, prescription painkillers claimed the lives of almost 19,000 people due to overdose

 The rise of opiate use led to “pill mills,” or pain clinics intended to prescribe pain medication with little background or reason.
-These clinics, as well as many other physicians were closed down as a result of federal, state, and local regulation on the abuse of opioid drugs.
+These clinics, as well as many other physicians were closed down as a result of federal, state, and local regulation on the use of opioid drugs.
 The opiate epidemic has raised awareness in concerned administering physicians, changing the way pain is treated.